MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/send-local-toast.md

 [!INCLUDE [images note](includes/images-note.md)]

 > [!IMPORTANT]
-> Http images are only supported in UWP/MSIX/sparse apps that have the internet capability in their manifest. desktop non-MSIX/sparse apps do not support http images; you must download the image to your local app data and reference it locally.
+> Http images are supported only in packaged apps that have the internet capability in their manifest.
+Unpackaged apps don't support http images; you must download the image to your local app data, and reference it locally.

 <img alt="Toast with images" src="images/send-toast-02.png" width="364"/>